 Fortunately, this isn’t as difficult as you may think, since most bathroom mirrors aren’t screwed or bolted directly into the walls, but simply glued to their surfaces using industrial-strength adhesive.
 With a little know-how, patience, and effort, you’ll be able to remove those old mirrors on your own.

-Before you begin, remember that as with all home improvement projects, personal safety is paramount, especially when there’s a chance of accidentally breaking mirror glass.
-Keep yourself protected by wearing a long sleeved shirt and a protective eye covering—if you don’t have safety goggles, glass or sunglasses will work in a pinch, and a pair of thick, heavy gloves nearby to protect your hands and improve your grip.
+Before you begin, as with all home improvement projects, remember that personal safety is paramount—especially when there’s a chance of accidentally breaking mirror glass.
+Keep yourself protected by wearing a long-sleeved shirt and safety goggles, and keep a pair of thick, heavy gloves nearby to protect your hands and improve your grip.

 Though possible to truly do this yourself, removing a glued-on bathroom mirror really is a two-person job, so get the help of a friend or partner to get the job done.